aplteam/PresentAPL/README.md

 ## How to create a presentation

+### Drag and drop

 The simplest way to use PresentAPL is to drag and drop one or more presentation files (`*.md`) onto `PresentAPL.exe`.

+### Command line

+Call `PresentAPL.exe` --- for example in a console window --- and pass the name(s) of the markdown files (extension `.md` is required!) you want to be converted into presentations.

+### Via the context menu

-Alternatively you can add a context menu entry "Create presentation with PresentAPL"; see below for details how to do that.
+You can also add a context menu entry "Create presentation with PresentAPL"; see below for details how to do that.

-The resulting presentation is a stand-aloncreated from.
+The resulting presentation is in any case a stand-alone HTML file created from the markdown file.
 If there is already a file with that name it will be overwritten.
+It will go into the same folder the source files came from, and with the same name except the extension which will be `.html`.

 ## How to change parameters